Wednesday, November 14, 2007

 Once the intoxicating, phony interest-only mortgages turned into a devilish nightmare, the banks lost billions.
 It just cost Charles Prince, Citigroup's CEO his job.
 But, it already ruined millions of dreams and destroyed lives, except for the few with titanium "golden parachutes."
 Click here for Reuter's update.

-reporting that "Citigroup may write off $11 billion of sub prime mortgage losses, on top of a $6.5 billion write-down last quarter."
+Reuters is reporting that "Citigroup may write off $11 billion of sub prime mortgage losses, on top of a $6.5 billion write-down last quarter."
 Even MasterCard, had set aside $650,000,000 to help cover its legal liabilities.

 Where is the leadership?
 Where is the ethics?
 Rather than covering these huge losses, the inexpensive solution was to not to be greedy in the first place.